KaiNorberg/PatchworkOS/README.md

 For more details, see the [Notes Documentation](https://kainorberg.github.io/PatchworkOS/html/d8/db1/group__kernel__ipc__note.html), [Standard Library Process Documentation](https://kainorberg.github.io/PatchworkOS/html/d1/d10/group__libstd__sys__proc.html) and the [Kernel Process Documentation](https://kainorberg.github.io/PatchworkOS/html/da/d0f/group__kernel__proc.html).

-### Security via Namespaces

-Finally, we will go over how security is implemented.
-In PatchworkOS, there are no users or similar concepts often found in other operating systems, instead, each process has its own namespace which stores a set of mountpoints specific to that process.
-This means that each process has its own view of the filesystem.

-For example, process A might have mounted a sensitive directory at `/secret` while process B has no such mountpoint.
-From process B's perspective, the `/secret` directory is empty or contains its original contents while process A can access it normally.

-> An interesting detail is that when process A opens the `/secret` directory, the dentry underlying the file descriptor is the dentry that was mounted to `/secret`.
-When process B opens this directory it would retrieve the dentry of the directory in the parent superblock, and thus see the content of that directory in the parent superblock.
-Namespaces prevent mountpoint traversal not directory visibility.
-If this means nothing to you, don't worry about it.

-This allows for a very flexible security model, where processes can be given access to any combination of files and directories without needing hidden permission bits or similar mechanisms.
-Additionally, since everything is a file, this applies to practically everything in the system, including devices, IPC mechanisms, etc.

-It would even be possible to implement a user-like system entierly in user space using namespaces, by having the init process bind different directories depending on the user logging in.

-For more information on for example mount propagation, see the [Namespace Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbd/group__kernel__fs__namespace.html) or the [Userspace IO API Documentation](https://kainorberg.github.io/PatchworkOS/html/d4/deb/group__libstd__sys__io.html).

 ### But why?

 I'm sure you have heard many an argument for and against the "everything is a file" philosophy.
 So I won't go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior" or "composability" whichever term you prefer.